Welcome Letter: Department Chair and Program Director

 - Systems-based practice

-Our graduate residents are prepared to be academic or community leaders or to pursue sub-specialty training.
+All residents are prepared to be academic or community leaders or to pursue sub-specialty training.
 We achieve these educational objectives with an integrated training program, which combines the resources of the University of California (San Diego) Medical Center and Kaiser Foundation Hospital.
-This integration combines the strengths of a strong academic program with a very large volume health maintenance organization to provide a well-balanced academic and clinical experience for our residents.
+This integration combines the strengths of a well-balanced academic and clinical experience for our residents.